Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Proofs in Section

 \section{Proofs in Section \ref{sec:doubly_wild_refitting}}

-\begin{proof}[Proof of Proposition \ref{prop:wild_refit_well_defined}] For any $u$ fixed, we view $-\nabla_1\cl(u,\cdot)$ as an operator with respect to the second variable.
+\begin{proof}[Proof of Proposition \ref{prop:wild_refit_well_defined}] For any $u$ fixed, we view $-\cl_1'(u,\cdot)$ as an operator with respect to the second variable.
 We consider the wild refitting procedure that

-Note that $\RR^m$ is finite dimensional, and therefore naturally Banach, separable, and reflexive.
-Moreover, the dual space of $\RR^m$ is $\RR^m$ itself.
-By the condition in Proposition \ref{prop:wild_refit_well_defined}, $-\nabla_1\cl(\hat{f}(x_i),y)$ is continuous and coercive.
-Then, we can apply Lemma \ref{lemma:Browder-Minty} to conclude that $-\nabla_1\cl(u,\cdot)$ is surjective.
-Therefore, $\nabla_1\cl(u,\cdot)$ is also surjective.
-Hence, $y_i^\dia$ and $y_i^\sh$ exist. \end{proof}
+Note that $\RR$ is finite dimensional, and therefore naturally Banach, separable, and reflexive.
+Moreover, the dual space of $\RR$ is $\RR$ itself.
+By the condition in Proposition \ref{prop:wild_refit_well_defined}, $-\cl_1'(\hat{f}(x_i),y)$ is continuous and coercive.
+Then, we can apply Lemma \ref{lemma:Browder-Minty} to conclude that $-\cl_1'(u,\cdot)$ is surjective.
+Therefore, $\cl_1'(u,\cdot)$ is also surjective.
+Hence, $y_i^\dia$ and $y_i^\sh$ exist and our wild refitting procedure is well-defined. \end{proof}